 This ancient town rises on a rock and is split into two parts by the steep Fiumarella valley.
 The two sections are connected by a huge concrete steel bridge (the Viadotto Morandi), that is one of the highest in Europe, built in 1960 by architect Riccardo Morandi.
 This beach town has a large boardwalk, and a harbor for small fishing and pleasure boats.
 It is often referred to as the city of the 3 V’s from Vitaliano (the patron saint), velvets (it was a textile center since Norman times) and “venti” (winds) for the breeze from the Sila mountains and the sea.

 Catanzaro is a windy city due to its altitude and position between two seas.
-In fact, there is only 18 miles separating the Ionian Sea from the Tyrrhenian Sea and Catanzaro is wide open to the constant strong breezes from the Ionian Sea and the Silas.
+In fact, there are only 18 miles separating the Ionian Sea from the Tyrrhenian Sea and Catanzaro is wide open to the constant strong breezes from the Ionian Sea and the Silas.

 The old town was built over three hills (St. Trifone/ St. Rocco Hill; Episcopate’s Hill; St. Giovanni Hill) during Byzantine times.
 There are differences on the origin of the name, some say it was derived from two Byzantine generals, Kata and Zaro, while another theory is that Zaro was the original name of the river, so that Kata Zaro would mean beyond the river.